‘Sports Illustrated’ Model Raine Michaels Puts On A Busty Display While Addressing Fans In Instagram Video

 In the caption, Sports Illustrated“Swimsuit” noted that the publication is excited about the photo shoot and can’t wait for everyone to see it.

-The post, shared with the account’s 1.8 million followers, garnered more than 250,000 views and racked up more than 16,600 likes and more than 400 comments in a host of languages including English, Spanish and French.
+The post, shared with the account’s 1.8 million followers, garnered more than 250,000 views and racked up more than 16,600 likes and more than 400 comments in a host of languages including English, Spanish, and French.

 “Yes Raine so gorgeous,” one Instagram user wrote in all caps for emphasis, while another added, “Such a babe!!!”